vagbharathi/UdacityMachineLearningEngineer-MicrosoftAzure-Scholarship-Project-2/nd00333_AZMLND_C2-master/starter_files/README.md

 # Operationalizing Machine Learning

 ## Overview
 MLO's aspects have been explored in this project.
-Project contains three parts: Deploying the best model run by AutoML, consuming through the end points, and automating the process bt creating a pipleine.
+Project contains three parts: Deploying the best model run by AutoML, consuming through the end points, and automating the process by creating a pipleine from creating the dataset to deploying model and scoring using that model by consuming the endpoint of deployed model.

 Deploying the best model: AutoML run has been set up for given bank-marketing dataset for classification task type.
 Best model has been identified with highest accuracy.
 This model was deployed using the Azure ML UI using ACI container.